webdev-ka/webdev-ka/README.md

-- 👋 Hi, I’m @webdev-ka
+- 👋 Hi, I’m Kratika Agarwal
-- 👀 I’m interested in web development.
-- 🌱 I’m currently learning AngularJS and ReactJS
-- 💞️ I’m looking to collaborate on web development.
+- My primary Github account- https://github.com/kratikaagarwal

 <!---
 webdev-ka/webdev-ka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.